3mdeb/news-and-ideas/blog/content/post/2024-11-26-measured-boot-improvements.md

 Improving the security of the firmware is a process.
 What is important is to take small steps and constantly move forward by improving things, one after another.
-So, let's collaborate and work together on the safety of our systems.
+So, let's collaborate and work together on the trustworthiness of our systems.
 Unlock the full potential of your hardware and secure your firmware with the experts at 3mdeb!
 If you're looking to boost your product's performance and protect it from potential security threats, our team is here to help.
-[Schedule a call with
-us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us an email at `contact<at>3mdeb<dot>com` to start unlocking the hidden benefits of your hardware.
+[Schedule a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us an email at `contact<at>3mdeb<dot>com` to start unlocking the hidden benefits of your hardware.
 And if you want to stay up-to-date on all things firmware security